 The Diploma in Professional Legal Practice is a mandatory phase of training to become a solicitor.
-You must have an LLB to undertake the Diploma and you must have a valid Diploma to be eligible to work as a trainee solicitor.
+You must have received an LLB from an accredited provider to undertake the Diploma and you must have a valid Diploma to be eligible to work as a trainee solicitor.
 Evidence of this will be required for you to be granted an entrance certificate by the Law Society of Scotland.

 The Diploma is part of the Law Society of Scotland's Professional Education and Training (PEAT) programme: